stellar/stellar-cli/cmd/crates/stellar-config/README.md

 # stellar-config

-Configuration for stellar, includes, keys, networks and contract aliases.
+Configuration for Stellar, includes keys, networks, and contract aliases.